jboss-developer/jboss-eap-quickstarts/spring-kitchensink-basic/README.md

 Author: Marius Bogoevici, Tejas Mehta, Joshua Wilson
 Level: Intermediate
 Technologies: JSP, JPA, JSON, Spring, JUnit
-Summary: The `spring-kitchensink-basic` quickstart is an example of a Java EE 6 application using JSP, JPA 2.0 and Spring 4.x.
+Summary: The `spring-kitchensink-basic` quickstart is an example of a Java EE 7 application using JSP, JPA and Spring 4.x.
 Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `spring-kitchensink-basic` quickstart is an example of a Java EE 6 application using JSP, JPA 2.0 and Spring 4.x in Red Hat JBoss Enterprise Application Platform.
+The `spring-kitchensink-basic` quickstart is an example of a Java EE 7 application using JSP, JPA and Spring 4.x in Red Hat JBoss Enterprise Application Platform.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java:

 * In `jboss-as-spring-mvc-context.xml` `<context:component-scan base-package="org.jboss.as.quickstarts.kitchensink.spring.basic.controller"/>`